rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-create-a-backup.md

 ### Create a server backup

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).

+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.

-2. In the top navigation bar, select **Backups > Systems**.
+3. In the top navigation bar, select **Backups > Systems**.

-3. On the **Cloud Backup Systems** page, click the name of the server for which you want to create a backup.
+4. On the **Cloud Backup Systems** page, click the name of the server for which you want to create a backup.

     **Note:** If you do not see your server listed on this page, you must install the backup agent on the server.
 If you have an account with the Managed Operations service level, check with your account manager to install the agent.
 If your account has a different service level, follow the instructions in [How to Install the Agent](/how-to/rackspace-cloud-backup-install-the-agent-on-linux).

-4. On the **Configure Backup** page, perform the following steps:
+5. On the **Configure Backup** page, perform the following steps:

     -   Enter a name for the backup.